sjsivert/sjsivert/docs/localization.md

 ## Localization - Architecture and overall approach

+> ⚠️ This approch for localization will not work for statically generated sites since it depends on middleware for Next and server hooks for SvelteKit.
+If you need to create a static site, it's usually better to use something like Astro or similar.

 Localization can be somewhat complicated when working in a team with multiple people.
 The localization setup for the projects above is an attempt at making an understandable, robust and scalable architecture for supporting multiple languages in Sanity and for the website projects.

 To achieve this we need some goals to aim for: